International Institute in Geneva

 Studying at the IIG

-The faculty have significant and proven experience in industry and business at significant levels, combined with a strong academic background.
-The teaching methods at the International Institute in Geneva (IIG) are innovative and emphasize the importance of gaining an international perspective on management, digital and international relations issues.
+The faculty have significant experience in industry, business and diplomacy, combined with a strong academic background.
+The learning methods are innovative and emphasize the importance of gaining an international perspective on management, digital and international relations issues.

 Living in Geneva